 For Fall semester enrollment: Preference given to applicants whose materials are received by February 1.
 Will accept applicant materials after February 1 based on program availability.

-For Spring and Summer semester enrollment: All materials must be received by November 1.
+For Spring semester enrollment: All materials must be received by November 1.

 REQUIREMENTS FOR ADMISSION CONSIDERATION: